 - Pass criminal history and sexual offender history background checks by the State Of Virginia.

 - Be physically and emotionally able to work with children, passing a health screening each year.

-- Undergo training and maintain current certification in CPR and First Aid.
+- Undergo training and maintain current certification in CPR, First Aid, and AED.